mspolisetti/ArtisticStyleTransfer/README.md

 # Artistic Style Transfer using Neural Networks

-An extraordinary paper was published in August 2015 titled A Neural Algorithm of Artistic Style.
+A paper was published in August 2015 titled A Neural Algorithm of Artistic Style.
 It showed how a convolutional neural network (CNN) can be used to "paint" a picture that combines the "content" of one image with the "style" of another.
+This project is a review of that case study.

 # Using a pre-trained model

-To start, we're going to need a CNN.
-We could build our own, but it's much easier to use something off-the-shelf.
-Gatys et al. used the pre-trained VGG19 model, and we will too.

-VGG19 is a deep convolutional neural network built at the University of Oxford (see the paper: V y Deep Convolutional Networks for Large-Scale Image Recognition).
+VGG19 is a pre-trained deep convolutional neural network built at the University of Oxford (see the paper: V y Deep Convolutional Networks for Large-Scale Image Recognition).

 It has been trained on the ImageNet dataset: